ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

 **Time:** 15 minutes

-The following steps show ROS 2 users how to get traces from specific servers when they encounter a problem..
+The following steps show ROS 2 users how to get traces when they encounter a problem..

 Overview
 ========